maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

  - Drag in the Gerber file we just exported.
 As usual we get a preview.
    We leave all parameters to standard.
-   Cost are very low: $2 for the special offer (5 small PCBs), plus $4 for lowest shipping.
+   Cost are very low: $2 for the special offer (5 small PCBs), plus nearly $4 for lowest shipping.

  - The first step is to enable component mounting at the bottom of the form.